 Cambridge has many different neighborhoods, each with its own unique characteristics.

 It is an easily commutable city, whether on foot, bike, or public transportation.
-Contrary to popular belief, many people who live in Cambridge report that they love the community for various reasons.
+Contrary to popular belief, many people who live in Cambridge report that they love the community.

 - While the city is home to Harvard and many highly educated people, the general vibe is humble rather than pretentious.